-Section 1 is made up of 50 multiple-choice questions and aims to assess the following: problem-solving skills, including numerical and spatial reasoning; critical thinking skills, including the ability to understand an argument; and the ability to reason using everyday language.
+Section 1 is made up of 50 multiple-choice questions and aims to assess the following: Problem-solving skills, including numerical reasoning.
+Critical thinking skills, including understanding argument and reasoning using everyday language.

 Section 2 is a writing task, that seeks to evaluate a candidate’s ability to organise ideas in a clear and concise manner, and communicate them effectively in writing.
 Questions are not subject-specific and candidates must answer one question from a choice of four.

 Thinking Skills Assessment (TSA): A short film about thinking

 This video explains what thinking skills are and why they are fundamental to success in higher education.
 It also includes an introduction to the Thinking Skills Assessment (TSA).

 Why do I have to take a test?